Article Categories

 Program to find maximum profit after cutting rods and selling same length rods in Python

 Suppose we have a list of rod lengths called rodLen.
-We also have another two integers called profit and cost, represents profit per length and cost per cut.
-We can make gain profit per unit length of a rod but we can only sell rods that are all of the same length.
+We also have two integers called profit and cost, representing profit per length and cost per cut.
+We can gain profit per unit length of a rod but we can only sell rods that are all of the same length.
 We can also cut a rod into two pieces such that their lengths are integers, but we have to pay cost amount for each cut.
 We can cut a rod as many times as we want.
 We have to find the maximum profit that we can make.

-So, if the input is like rodLen = [7, 10] profit = 6 cost = 4, then the output will be 82, as we can cut the rod of length 7 into two rods, with length 5 and 2.
+So, if the input is like rodLen = [7, 10], profit = 6, cost = 4, then the output will be 82.
+We can cut the rod of length 7 into two rods with lengths 5 and 2.
 We can then cut the rod of length 10 into two rods, both with length 5.
-Then sell all 3 rods of length 5 for a total profit of (5 + 5 + 5) * 6 - (2*4) = 82.
+Then sell all 3 rods of length 5 for a total profit of (5 + 5 + 5) * 6 - (2 * 4) = 82.

-To solve this, we will follow these steps −
+To solve this, we will follow these steps ?

 - n := size of rodLen